Illness

 Guide to Childhood Illness

-The flu (influenza) season is upon us and it includes seasonal flu as well as the H1N1 flu.
-The symptoms are the same for both types of influenza and include fever, headache, extreme tiredness, dry cough, sore throat, runny or stuffy nose, chills, muscle aches and sometimes diarrhea and vomiting.
-Remember that both seasonal flu and the H1N1 flu are VIRUSES, not bacteria and therefore, antibiotics are not helpful in treating these illnesses.
+The flu (influenza) season is upon us.
+The symptoms for influenza include fever, headache, extreme tiredness, dry cough, sore throat, runny or stuffy nose, chills, muscle aches and sometimes diarrhea and vomiting.
+Remember that seasonal flu is a VIRUSES, not bacteria and therefore, antibiotics are not helpful in treating.
 Antiviral medications may be helpful in treating influenza and you might ask your physician about these medications (they are most helpful if started within the first 2 days of getting sick).
-Seasonal flu and the H1N1 flu are spread by direct and droplet contact including coughing and sneezing.
+Seasonal flu is spread by direct and droplet contact including coughing and sneezing.

 Fighting the Flu includes the 3C's: